-Every hour on the hour the Astronomical Clock in Prague comes alive.
+Watch the Spectacle of the Astronomical Clock in Prague

 You have never been to Prague and yet this clock looks familiar to you.
-That is because the Astronomical Clock is the most photogenic landmark in the city.
+That is because this clock is the most photogenic landmark in the city.
 It is also very popular as Christmas and New Year greetings cards, not only in the Czech Republic but throughout Europe.

 What is an Astronomical Clock?

 The main purpose of an Astronomical Clock is to show the movement of the Moon and Sun between the signs of the Zodiac.
 This derives from the medieval notion that Earth is the centre of the Universe.
 Measuring the passage of time is secondary.
 The Astronomical Clock in Prague is composed of three separate units: the procession of the Apostles, the dial and the calendar.

 The dial of the Astronomical Clock is a piece of art in itself.
 The clock face shows three different time zones.
 The outer circle shows in Arabic numerals the old Bohemian time.
 The circle with Roman numerals indicates our time, the actual time.
 The rotating blue background of the dial represents the heaven by day and is divided into twelve parts indicating Babylonian time (they introduced the sexagesimal sytem; that’s why a minute is sixty seconds).